In this guide: What is a prostate orgasm? | Where is the prostate? | How to have a prostate orgasm | Sex positions to try | Tips if you’re struggling

 Use the flat of your fingertip to apply gentle pressure; stroking or rubbing in tiny circles can build a new, powerful kind of arousal.
 “You should never feel any pain,” says Annabelle.
 “If it does feel a little uncomfortable, just slow it down or stop and come back to it when you feel ready.”

-Prostate toys are designed with curved tips that naturally press against the gland.
-“If you’re trying to find your own P-spot, you might find it easier to use a specially shaped prostate massager,” says Annabelle.
+“If you’re trying to find your own P-spot, you might find it easier to use a specially shaped prostate massager,” says Annabelle Knight, sex and relationships expert at Lovehoney.
 “These handy toys are curved to put pressure on the front wall of the anus.”
-Check out our article on how to use a prostate massager for more tips.

 Tidy up after